 2. Let Natural Light In

 Lighting plays an essential role in achieving an efficient and appealing interior office design.
 The best lighting you can use for your office is natural light, thus, it’s vital that you make smart choices for your office blinds.
 Some blinds tend to limit your access to natural light, while others, such as semitransparent blinds, can maximize natural light usage by letting more in.
-You can browse reputable interior designers such as Orla Kiely Interior Designs for more inspiration about which type of office blind is suitable for the space you’ll be working with.
+You can browse reputable interior designers for more inspiration about which type of office blind is suitable for the space you’ll be working with.
 The more daylight exposure you can provide in your office, the more chances it will increase your employees’ productivity.
 Daylight has been known to boost people’s mood, helping them to have a positive work attitude, and using natural light can also enhance your office interior design, making it livelier and more welcoming.

 3. Incorporate Your Company’s Identity

 Now that you’ve planned out your office layout and how you’re going to maximize the natural light, it’s time to think of ideas for designing your office’s theme and decor.
 The first thing you need to consider before settling on a design concept is your company’s identity, ask yourself how you want people to perceive your office when they first step inside.
 If your company is related to the fashion industry, it may be best to plan your office interiors to include recognizable elements of this.
 You can use colorful walls, prints, and accented furniture to convey that this office is all about fashion and make a statement through styles and colors.
 Meanwhile, if your company is in line with the law, finance, or marketing industries, it may be best if your office design is more formal and used muted tones to make sure that it conveys a serious and trustworthy business image.